leondz/garak/README.md

 * `--model_name replicate`
 * `--model_type` - the Replicate model name and hash, e.g. `"stability-ai/stablelm-tuned-alpha-7b:c49dae36"`
-* set the `REPLICATE_API_TOKEN` environment variable to your Replicate API token, e.g. "r8-123XXXXXXXXXXXX"; see [https://replicate.com/account/api-tokens]
+* set the `REPLICATE_API_TOKEN` environment variable to your Replicate API token, e.g. "r8-123XXXXXXXXXXXX"; see https://replicate.com/account/api-tokens when logged in

 ### cohere

 * `--model_name cohere`
 * `--model_type` (optional, `command` by default) - The specific Cohere model you'd like to test
-* set the `COHERE_API_KEY` environment variable to your Cohere API key, e.g. "aBcDeFgHiJ123456789"; see [https://dashboard.cohere.ai/api-keys]
+* set the `COHERE_API_KEY` environment variable to your Cohere API key, e.g. "aBcDeFgHiJ123456789"; see https://dashboard.cohere.ai/api-keys when logged in

 ### ggml